Quantum circuits

 Thus, because the first columns of the matrix are orthonormal, we can replace all of the remaining zero entries by some different choice of complex number entries so that the entire matrix is unitary:

-(If we are given the matrices we can compute suitable matrices to fill in for the blocks marked in the equation — using the Gram–Schmidt process — but it will not matter specifically what these matrices are for the sake of this discussion.)
+If we're given the matrices we can compute suitable matrices to fill in for the blocks marked in the equation — using the Gram–Schmidt process — but it does not matter specifically what these matrices are for the sake of this discussion.

 Finally we can describe the measurement process: we first perform on the joint system and then measure with respect to a standard basis measurement.
 For an arbitrary state of we obtain the state